 Accessibility in Google Search

-- Heading level 1 (h1) - The Google logo and a link named "Google," pointing to the Google home page, have level 1 headings.
+- Heading level 1 (H1): The Google logo and a link named "Google" that points to the Google homepage

-- Heading level 3 (h3) - Each search result and each ad title is a heading level 3.
+- Heading level 3 (H3): Individual search result titles and ad titles

-You might also be interested in joining our Google Accessibility user community.
-Discover new solutions, share tips on using Google services, and discuss accessibility issues with fellow Google users.
-You can also share feedback with us.
+To discover new solutions, share tips on using Google services, and discuss accessibility issues with fellow Google users: